headspace Liverpool provides mild to moderate mental health services to young people aged 12-25.

 At headspace Liverpool we can provide a range of different presentations and or workshops to school students, teachers, parents, carers, local community groups and organisations.

 headspace Liverpool would like to ensure, that as a service we are meeting the needs of schools in the area as well as promoting a whole school approach to mental health.
-We can deliver one off presentations or four-six week programs.
-If you would like a four - six week program, we encourage a meeting to discuss the needs of the school and or local community.
+We can deliver one off general presentations or small group workshops.

 Our workshops are of a general nature and have a health promotion and education focus.
 We deliver these workshops to promote positive mental health and well being and encourage young people to do the same.
 If you would like information on a specific medical or therapeutic focus please inform us on the form.

 Some of the topics headspace Liverpool can deliver workshops on include: -

 If you would like us to present a topic at your school, community group or organisation, please note that we require a minimum of four weeks notice for any request and we would appreciate a few options for dates and times.

 headspace Liverpool provides a range of specialist services, these services include:-

 - General Practitioners who are available Tuesday, Wednesday afternoon and Thursday.
 The service is bulk billed.
 Please bring your Medicare card to the appointment.